hanshoi/python_web_course/material/python/loops.md

 # Loops #

 When you want to do actions to all items in a list or just make a virtual hamster wheel, you will need to use loops.
-Loop will do certain block of commands in a loop or cyckle.
+Loop will do certain block of commands in a loop or cycle.

 ## for
 For loop will go through an iterable and run actions for every item in it.